AFLplusplus/AFLplusplus/README.md

 with the `-m` option, the value is in MB.
 To disable any memory limits (beware!) set `-m none` - which is usually required for ASAN compiled targets.

 Adding a dictionary is helpful.
-See the [dictionaries/](dictionaries/) if something is already included for your data format, and tell afl-fuzz to load that dictionary by adding `-x dictionaries/FORMAT.dict`.
+See the directory [dictionaries/](dictionaries/) if something is already included for your data format, and tell afl-fuzz to load that dictionary by adding `-x dictionaries/FORMAT.dict`.
 With afl-clang-lto you have an autodictionary generation for which you need to do nothing except